trujunzhang/App-1.4.26-2-fixed/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 Pop-up mode opens a pop-up window to show the third-party sign-in form.
 But it also changes how tokens are given to the client app.
 Instead of an HTTPS request, they are returned by the JS libraries in memory, either via a callback (Google) or a promise (Apple).

 Apple and Google both check that the client app is running on an allowed domain.
 The sign-in process will fail otherwise.
-Google allows localhost, but Apple does not, and so testing Apple in development environments requires hosting the client app on a domain that the Apple client ID (or "service ID", in Apple's case) has been configured with.
+Google allows `localhost`, but Apple does not, and so testing Apple in development environments requires hosting the client app on a domain that the Apple client ID (or "service ID", in Apple's case) has been configured with.

 In the case of Apple, sometimes it will silently fail at the very end of the sign-in process, where the only sign that something is wrong is that the pop-up fails to close.
 In this case, it's very likely that configuration mismatch is the issue.